richardghirst/PiBits/ServoBlaster/README.txt

   --min-max=servo:min-max{N|Nus|N%%} Comma separated list of min/max pulse
                       width range for servos.
-Range must be within the limit specified by --min and --max values --init=servo:{N|Nus|N%%} Comma separated list of initial pulse width for servos --invert            Inverts outputs
+Range must be within the limit specified by --min and --max values --speed=servo:rim   Speed of travel from mit to max range in milliseconds.
+                      Will be rounded to the nearest integer number of steps per pulse.Comma separated --dir=servo:cw      Change default CCW movement to CW, so 0%% will refer to max pulse width.
+Comma separated.\n" --init=servo:{N|Nus|N%%} Comma separated list of initial pulse width for servos --invert            Inverts outputs
   --port=N            TCP port number to listen for set/get commands